 If you’re an efficient shopper who loves a bargain, try this 'bed set' from Silentnight.
 With pillows and mattress topper included, one click of the buy button nets you everything you need for your bed, or when friends come to stay.
 With a tog of 10.5, the Silentnight 10.5 Tog Complete Bed Set (opens in new tab) sits perfectly in the middle of the spectrum, making it a good year-rounder for the average British temperature.
 At this price it would make an ideal spare room duvet.

-If you want to really push the boat out, the best duvet for you might be the grandly named Marlowe from British luxury sleep brand Brook + Wilde.
-This 10 tog duvet sits at the top of the brand's bedding range, and is fabulously soft and cosy.
-Down-proof Egyptian cotton encases a lofty and plump filling of 90% new white Hungarian goose down, with certifications to guarantee it's ethically sourced.
+For maximum duvet luxury, look no further than the Marlowe (opens in new tab) from British sleep brand Brook + Wilde.
+It's a 10 tog duvet from the high end of its bedding range, and it's gloriously soft and cosy, with Egyptian cotton surrounding a filling of 90% new white Hungarian goose down, with certifications to guarantee it's ethically sourced.
 As you'd expect, this duvet is sumptuous and well-made... the only real question is how much you're willing to spend, because these it doesn't come cheap (although a Brook + Wilde discount code or deal might help).